-Did you stumble upon my website and think, “What the hell is kitchen witchery?”
+Did you stumble across my website and think, “What the hell is kitchen witchery?”
 Or maybe you’ve heard the phrase before but you’re not quite sure what it means.

 Well, there’s a reason for that.
-The term “kitchen witch” has a bunch of definitions.
+There are a lot of different definitions for the term “kitchen witch.”
 So, it’s difficult to tell what people are talking about without context.

 Basically, it’s like a big game of telephone line.
 No one has Caller ID and everyone starts with a different message.